firebox/firebox.github.io/ui/READEME.md

 ## Column layout
 ``.fb-container .fb-row .fbc-xs-12 .fbc-sm-12 .fbc-md-12 .fbc-lg-12 .fbc-xl-12``

-### Extras
+### Modifiers
-If you want the extras to work on all widths, add the xs prefix style as our media queries work from 0 >
+- If you want the extras to work on all widths, add the xs prefix style as our media queries work from 0 >
+- Apply these to `fb-row` to work for all the children

 #### Snap to start (flex-start)
 ``fb-start-xs``